nicolaegues/BSc-projects/README.md

 A selection of projects completed as part of a Computational Physics module during my undergraduate Physics and Philosophy degree.

-Corresponding reports are attached in each folder.
+Corresponding reports are included in each folder.

 ### Orbit Calculations using the Runge-Kutta method